BloomTech-Labs/gitbook-labs-guides/heroku/node-api-deploy.md

 ### Adding Members to the provisioned app - APLs

 1. Once the app is created click on the app and select the `access` tab
-2. Click `Add Member` and add your students \(please use their lambda issued

-   emails\) and TPL to the app as making sure that `View`, `Deploy`, `Operate` boxes

-   are all selected.
+2. Click `Add Member` and add your students \(please use their lambda issued emails\) and TPL to the app as making sure that `View`, `Deploy`, `Operate` boxes are all selected.
 Click `Save Changes`

-3. Your students should receive an email granting them access to their console;

-   follow up and make sure they are able to get in
+3. Your students should receive an email granting them access to their console; follow up and make sure they are able to get in

+*Note: For build-ons, you'll be adding students to an existing Heroku app.*

 ### Environment Variables - Any team member with access